 Regardless of whatever software you are using, most of them usually have a built-in function that allows users to convert different CAD formats into other kinds.

-In addition to this, there are also some online services on the web that can get the job done and help you convert a CAD file to the format you want it to be.
+In addition to this, some online services on the web can get the job done and help you convert a CAD file to the format you want it to be.
 For instance, if you are using the popular software AutoCAD, all you have to do is to:

 - Click the ‘Save As’ button from the Quick Access Toolbar or type SAVEAS on the command line.